cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 #### Customizing constraint terms

-The constraint terms, while they are almost always taken to be gaussian distributions can in some cases also be set as any user defined function, providing almost arbitrary functionality.
+The constraint terms, while they are almost always taken to be gaussian or poisson distributions, they can in some cases also be set as any user defined function, providing almost arbitrary functionality.
 Nonetheless, some constraints are built in, such as the fact that each constraint term is a function of a single nuisance parameter.